kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 1. Create Pods with `PriorityClassName` set to one of the added PriorityClasses.
-Of course you do not need to create the Pods directly; normally you would add `PriorityClassName` to the Pod template of a collection object likea Deployment.
+Of course you do not need to create the Pods directly; normally you would add `PriorityClassName` to the Pod template of a collection object like a Deployment.

 The following sections provide more information about these steps.